awslabs/aws-video-transcriber/ROADMAP.md

 - Landing page on launch to select vocabulary / language to use for transcription

 - Add step functions for process control

+- One click deploy to YouTube / FaceBook with completed captions